XertroV/MarketcoinWhitepaper/README.md

 #### Mining attack and mitigation

+Not sure what I was thinking when writing this.
+Merkle tree generation is deterministic in Bitcoin and does not allow arbitrary data.
+Only place for arbitrary data is the coinbase tx.

+**Probably silly and irrelevant now**

 * Include hash of tx in Altcoin merkle root; but not in the block.
 In the block is a conflicting tx that spends the output, also in merkle root.
 By including conflicting tx there is a doublespend and those coins cannot be redeemed.
-* Trade Matched; Miner waits to include block with conflicting tx and hash of the finasation tx in merkle tree; Broadcasts broken solution to marketcoin network; confirming the transaction.
+* Trade Matched; Miner waits to include block with conflicting tx and hash of the finalisation tx in merkle tree; Broadcasts broken solution to marketcoin network; confirming the transaction.
 * Perhaps miners are asked to validate all trades on altcoin network; not just in merkle tree but also in block.
 Connect to altcoind armory style?
 * So BTC/MKC miners check bitcoin blocks for tx finalisations to ensure they really are there.
-Do not accept block as valid if inconsistancies detected?
+Do not accept block as valid if inconsistencies detected?
 * Blocks from all altcoins kept for 24 hours?
-288 blocks: the cutoff?. **MIGHT JUST WORK**
+288 blocks: the cutoff?. *MIGHT JUST WORK*

 #### Altchain forks